What is an Irish Judgment?

 Irish judgments stay on the public Register for six years unless cancelled or set aside.
 Details and amendments are passed to the credit reference agencies.

-How to satisfy an Irish Judgment
+How to satisfy an Irish judgment

-If the principal sum is not paid, the judgment will remain outstanding for six years from the judgment date – we do not hold partial settlement information.
+If the principal sum is not paid, the judgment will remain outstanding for six years from the judgment date.
+We do not hold partial settlement information.

 We require an original letter from the claimant stating: